henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/denovo_validation.md

 Like always we will see how to run Reapr on velvet assembly.
 You nee to work in the folllwoing direcotry

 ```
-~/AV_Exercise/07_REAPR/
+~/AV_Exercise/06_REAPR/
 ```

-REAPR is slow so I already copied here the results, To regenerate them run the command runREAPR.sh but it will take more than 30 minutes.
+REAPR is slow, and **currently won't run due to an uppmax problem**, so copy the results from the completed exercises.
+The script `run_REAPR.sh` would normally run all the analyses, but it takes more than 30 minutes.

-Lat us see the details:
+The details look like this:

 ```
 $ mkdir velvet